KFC apologises after social media outrage over message on Kashmir | Technology

 ''We deeply apologize for a post that was published on some KFC social media channels outside the country.
 We honour and respect India, and remain steadfast in our commitment to serving all Indians with pride,'' according to a message on KFC India official account on Twitter.

-A Twitter account of a Hyundai dealer in Pakistan with handle @hyundaiPakistanOfficial had posted a message supporting Kashmir Solidarity day, supporting what it called as ''struggle for freedom''.
+A Twitter account of a Hyundai dealer in Pakistan with the handle @hyundaiPakistanOfficial had posted a message supporting Kashmir Solidarity day, supporting what it called a ''struggle for freedom''.

-Following the post, #BoycottHyundai trended on Twitter in India with many people asking to stop buying the company's products in the country.
+Following the post, #BoycottHyundai trended on Twitter in India with many users asking people to stop buying the company's products in the country.

 On Sunday, Hyundai Motors India put out a message on social media reiterating its commitment to the Indian market.